rogerbinns/apsw/doc/execution.rst

 The execution tracer is called after an SQL statement has been prepared. (ie syntax errors will have caused an exception during preparation so you won't see them with a tracer).
-It is called with two arguments.
-The first is a string which is the SQL statement about to be executed, and the second is the bindings used for that statement (and can be None).
+It is called with three arguments.

+  cursor
+    The cursor executing the statement sql
+    The SQL text being executed
+  bindings
+    The bindings being used.
+This may be :const:`None`, a dictionary or a tuple.

 If the tracer return value evaluates to False/None then execution is aborted with an :exc:`ExecTraceAbort` exception.
 See the :ref:`example <example-exectrace>`.

 Execution tracers can be installed on a specific cursor by calling :meth:`Cursor.setexectrace` or for all cursors by calling